dustinroepsch/Emoji-Ball/README.md

 `parcel build index.html --public-url /Emoji-Ball/ --out-dir docs`

 If you fork and rename the repository, make sure to change the public-url.

+The above command can also be ran by running the provided `deploy.sh`.